mk-fg/lafs-backup-tool/README.md

 Very similar to rsync filter lists, but don't have merge (include other filter-files) operations and is based on regexps, not glob patterns.

-Represented as a list of either tuples like "[action ('+' or '-'), regexp]" or just exclude-patterns (python regexps) to match relative (to source.path, starting with "/") paths to backup.
+Represented as a list of exclude/include string-patterns (python regexps) to match relative (to source.path, starting with "/") paths to backup, and must start with '+' or '-' (that character gets stripped from regexp), to include or exclude path, respectively.

 Patterns are matched against each path in order they're listed.